Sage-Bionetworks/DCA-Data-Ingress-Docs/step-1.md

 ---
 layout: default
-title: Upload Your Data to Synapse
+title: Step 1 - Upload Your Data to Synapse
 nav_order: 2
 has_children: true
 ---

-## Step 1: Upload your data to Synpase

-To begin: contact your DCC liaison prior to upload to let them know that you're about to begin the upload process.
+Before uploading any data to Synapse, the very first step is to contact your DCC liaison.
 If you're not sure who your DCC liaison is, you can use the DCC Liaison table (below) to find them.

 |   Center   |  Liaison    |   Contact Person   |   Contact Email   |
 | ---- | ---- | ---- | ---- |